ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 All three roles provide privileges on all databases except local and config.

 `userAdminAnyDatabase` is the role that provides the administrative power to the admin user.
 It provides the `listDatabases` action on the cluster as a whole.
-It also allows you to [create and grant roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/) to any other user on your deployment.
+It also provides you the ability to [create and grant roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/) to any other user on your deployment.
 This includes any of the MongoDB built-in roles.
 For example, if you need to set up monitoring for your deployment, you can use admin to log into the mongo shell and grant the [`clusterMonitor`](https://docs.mongodb.com/manual/reference/built-in-roles/#clusterMonitor) role to any user (including itself).
 ```
 db.grantRolesToUser(
     "admin",